IM07813/my_portfolio/README.md

 all credit goes to "https://github.com/S44WN/hailee-portfolio-website"

-I have only changed the code written by the above github user.
+I have only slightly changed the code written by the above github user.